 Wait, 0.05 seconds?
 Crazy, isn’t it?
 Yes, that is how opinionated internet users can be.
-If your website design is not good enough, they will have a negative opinion and will most probably exit.
+If your professional website design is not good enough, they will have a negative opinion and will most probably exit.

 6. Your company’s contact information is important according to 44% of visitors.

 Keep in mind to have a contact page for your company’s website.
 It should be easy to find because a number of visitors will leave your website if they cannot find it.
 Your contact information should include your email address, physical address, and phone number.
 54% of customers also think that a company has no credibility with the absence of contact information.